joakimremler/YRGO_docker/README.md

 That is why we use [Dockerfiles](https://docs.docker.com/engine/reference/builder/#from).
 A Dockerfile is a instruction file that Docker uses to create a image with all of our new settings that we have added inside the Dockerfile and this is when it becomse really interesting.

 Before we start to create a new Dockerfile you should [list](https://docs.docker.com/engine/reference/commandline/image_ls/) all images that is pulled to your server.

-You can do this by running:

-    $ docker image ls

 So your new task should be to [build](https://docs.docker.com/engine/reference/commandline/build/) your own custom [image](https://docs.docker.com/engine/reference/commandline/image/) with a [Dockerfile](https://docs.docker.com/engine/reference/builder/#understand-how-arg-and-from-interact) and inside this image it should have a program called `htop`.
 By default the ubuntu image dosen't have this application.